Families First Coronavirus Response Act

 Emergency Paid Sick Leave & Emergency FMLA

-The federal Families First Coronavirus Response Act (the “Coronavirus Response Act”) was recently passed by Congress and is effective April 1, 2020 through December 31, 2020.
+The federal Families First Coronavirus Response Act (the “Coronavirus Response Act”) was passed by Congress and was effective April 1, 2020 through December 31, 2020.

-In order to comply with the Coronavirus Response Act, UCF has established the following leave procedures.
-These procedures are temporary, and will expire on December 31, 2020, or as otherwise dictated by law.
+In order to comply with the Coronavirus Response Act, UCF established the following leave procedures.
+These procedures were temporary, and expired on December 31, 2020.

 Emergency Paid Sick Leave (EPSL)